longturn/freeciv21/docs/Modding/Tilesets/tutorial.rst

 interested in, although we also encourage them to read everything.

 :doc:`Tutorial/01_intro`
-  This chapter will get you started by creating a new tileset for the tutorial, can you can edit safely.
+  This chapter will get you started by creating a new tileset for the tutorial, that you can edit safely.

 :doc:`Tutorial/02_units`
   In this chapter, we add graphics for two fictitious units to our tileset.